How to start trading on Bybit

 Step 4: Managing and Closing positions

-Now that you learned how to properly open a position it is time to learn how to manage it and close it.
+After you’ve learned how to properly open a position it is time to learn how to manage it and close it.

-- (1) This is the current value of the position in BTC
+- (1) The current value in BTC

-- (2) The average entry price of the open position
+- (2) The average entry price

 - (6) This is where you can see your Take Profit and Stop Loss and adjust them